compiler-explorer/compiler-explorer/README.md

 #### `POST /api/compiler/<compiler-id>/compile` - perform a compilation

-To specify a compilation request as a JSON document, post it as the appropriate type and send an object of the form: `{'source': 'source to compile', 'options': 'compiler flags', 'filters': {'filter': true}}`.
+To specify a compilation request as a JSON document, post it as the appropriate type and send an object of the form: `{'source': 'source to compile', 'options': {userOptions': 'compiler flags', 'compilerOptions':{}, filters': {'filter': true}}}`.
 The filters are an JSON object with true/false.
 If not supplied, defaults are used.
 If supplied, the filters are used as-is.
+The `compilerOptions` is used to pass extra arguments to the back end, and is probably not useful for most REST users.

 A text compilation request has the source as the body of the post, and uses query parameters to pass the options and filters.
 Filters are supplied as a comma-separated string.
 Use the query parameter `filters=XX`